Second Battle of Eora Creek–Templeton's Crossing: Advance to contact

 Allen was conscious of the supply difficulties he would encounter and moderated his advance accordingly but was pressured by General Sir Thomas Blamey, commander of Allied Land Forces, and General Douglas MacArthur, Supreme Commander of Allied Forces in the Southwest Pacific Area, to pursue what they perceived to be a fleeing enemy.
 In fact though, Horii's force had made a clean break and withdrawn back to a series of four defensive positions prepared in advance.
 These were the responsibility of the Stanley Detachment, which was based on the 2/144th Battalion.
 The first two positions were forward near the northern ends of the two tracks north from Kagi – the main Myola track and the original track, also known as the Mount Bellamy Track.
 The third position overlooked Templeton's Crossing, where the two tracks rejoined.
 The fourth position was at Eora Village.

 The Australians eventually located the Japanese on 8 October, when a patrol from the 2/25th clashed with some Japanese around Myola Ridge.
 On 10 October, Myola was reoccupied by the Australians.
-By 11 October, the 2/33rd Battalion was advancing toward Templeton's Crossing on the Myola Track and the 2/25th Battalion on the Mount Bellamy Track.
-The 3rd Battalion was at Myola while the 2/31st Battalion was at Kagi, at the southern branch of the two tracks.
+By 12 October, the 2/33rd Battalion was advancing toward Templeton's Crossing on the Myola Track and the 2/25th Battalion on the Mount Bellamy Track.
+The 3rd Battalion was at Myola while the 2/31st Battalion was advancing on Kagi, near the southern junction of the two tracks.
 The 16th Brigade was advancing on Menari to take up a position at Myola with the intention of taking the vanguard as the brigade moved through Templeton's Crossing.

 A series of actions were subsequently fought around the Eora Creek and Templeton's Crossing areas between 11 and 28 October.
 Initially, the Australians outnumbered the Japanese roughly 2 to 1, with 1,882 Australians pitted against 986, essentially mirroring the situation during the first battle in this vicinity.